davideleoni90/LinuxBarrierSynchronization/README.md

 </p>
 <h2>Implementation</h2>
 <p align="justify">
 Every time a process has to be synchronized on a barrier at a certain priority level, a <i>wait-queue</i> is allocated in its own Kernel mode stack and it goes to sleep on it; the address of the wait-queue is stored in a list whose head is kept in the data structure associated to the barrier, so that it is possible to properly awake the process when the <i>awake_barrier</i> system call is invoked.
 This solution exploits the memory of the Kernel mode stack, which is statically allocated to a process, thus avoiding to request memory dynamically to the operating system for each synchronization tag (besides the memory necessary to store the data structure associated to the barrier, containing a minimal list of addresses of wait queues).
-As a consequence, optimal memory usage and scalability are achieved.
+As a consequence, better memory usage and scalability are achieved.
 <br>
-In order to provide a robust handling of the IDs associated to the barriers, this module makes of uses of many functions natively used by the Linux Kernel for the IPC subsystem(see <i>"How to use"</i>).
+In order to provide a robust handling of the IDs associated to the barriers, this module makes use of many functions natively used by the Linux Kernel for the IPC subsystem (see <i>"How to use"</i>).
 This comes at the price of finding the addresses of a few more kernel functions before compiling the module.
 </p>
 <h2>How to use</h2>
 <p align="justify">